alexpichel/okb-gatsby/content/posts/2016-01-28--sherman-county-community-outreach-coordinator/index.md

 agencyid: "sherman-s"
 agency: "Sherman County Sheriff's Office"
 category: "Correctional"
-tags:
+tags: [Community Outreach, Justice Reinvestment]
-  - "Community Outreach"
-  - "Justice Reinvestment"
 subTitle: "Coordinator provides services to offenders and other persons who are assessed as being at high risk of committing crimes."
 ---